Practice Areas

 • Providing inaccurate information to qualify for Medicaid.

-Whether you are a health care professional or Medicaid beneficiary, if you are accused of fraud, you need to call an Ohio health care fraud lawyer right away.
+Whether you are a health care professional or Medicaid beneficiary, if you are accused of fraud, you need to call an Ohio medicaid fraud lawyer right away.

 In many situations, Medicaid fraud is a first-degree misdemeanor.
 You could be sentenced to a maximum of 180 days in jail or house arrest, probation, and fines up to $1,000.